Merkoba/Meltdown/arguments.md

 ---

-### rentry-edit-code
+### upload-edit-code

-The code to be able to edit a rentry upload
+The code to be able to edit an upload

 Default: "meltdown"